 The City of Charleston selected Weston & Sampson to perform the Church Creek Drainage Basin and Flood Reduction Study.
 The Church Creek Drainage Basin includes over 10,000 acres of residential and commercial developments.
 The area has experienced flooding in the past with an increase in severity and frequency over the last several years.

-Weston & Sampson evaluated past study recommendations, many of which have been implemented, upgraded the hydraulic model to ICPR4, directed over 14 outreach meetings, and developed seven initiatives that would fix the flooding problems if implemented.
+Weston & Sampson evaluated past study recommendations, many of which have been implemented, upgraded the hydraulic model to ICPR4, directed nearly 20 outreach meetings, and developed 7 initiatives that would fix the flooding problems if implemented.
 The recommendations included tidal surge protection at key locations, stormwater diversions, channel maintenance, protection of the flood plain, a regional stormwater pumping facility and policy recommendations associated with the stormwater design manual that govern drainage design.
 Several policy recommendations that were provided in the study have recently been implemented by the city.
 Weston & Sampson has also just been awarded one of the remaining six projects to further improve flooding conditions in the Church Creek Basin.
-It is likely that additional projects recommended will be initiated as funding is identified.
+Additional projects recommended will be initiated as funding is identified.

 The success of the Church Creek drainage study has earned Weston & Sampson the distinction of being recognized by the City of Charleston as being the firm that solved a centuries old flooding problem for the City.
 By applying a new modeling approach, the Weston & Sampson team was able to identify troubled areas and provide innovative solutions to the Church Creek flooding issues.